ATSAAG/TestsGameCore/README.md

 # TestsGameCore
-This isn't the final repository
+This IS the final archi repository